-San Jose, California
+San Jose, California, USA

-San Francisco, California
+San Francisco, California, USA

 Jon Bauer has devoted the last few years to combining his passion for music, travel and photography.
 He regularly shoots the Treasure Island Music Festival, Outside Lands, and Noise Pop as a house photographer.
 Jon also shoots for The Denver Post and several prominent Bay Area music blogs.

 ArtsEarth is an equal opportunity arts nonprofit venture that encourages the best person for the position available and are equally compensated when our budget allows for it.
 The level of position or potential pay is based solely on work ability and not gender or race.